bhisaac/5eFP/5eFP-SRD.md

 ### Glassblower

 During a round of downtime, you may discard 2 trade goods (sand) to gain trade goods (glass).
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.

 ### Hunter